 Jojoba oil has also anti-inflammatory properties, reduces redness caused by drying, and alleviates eczema and rosacea.
 It calms down the skin and contains vitamin E and vitamin B.

 It seems that these three oils make a perfect combination to serve your skin the best.
 They somehow complement each other and provide your skin with all nutrients it needs.

 How To Use Amaranth Oil On Your Face

-I have more experience with a cream and I use it after cleaning the skin and applying an anti-aging serum.
+I have more experience with amaranth cream.
+I use it after cleaning the skin and applying an anti-aging serum.
 I let the serum absorb and wait a few seconds.
-First when it dries off, I apply the amaranth cream.
+First, when it dries off, I apply the amaranth cream (affiliate link).

 Pure Amaranth Oil For Healthy Hair